-In the section Overcoming Homosexuality are articles helpful not only to those struggling with homosexuality but also to anyone who desires a better understanding of homosexuality.
+The section Overcoming Homosexuality contains articles helpful not only to those struggling with homosexuality but also to anyone who desires a better understanding of homosexuality.
 Larry Houston who is writing the articles on this web site self-identifies as a former homosexual.
 His story may be read in the article, Larry’s story.
 A second article is about Larry facing discrimination at Harvard University for being an ex-gay.
-Following articles published in the Harvard Crimson student newspaper Larry received more limited national attention.
-Here are links for four articles published in The Harvard Crimson student newspaper.
+Following stories published in the Harvard Crimson student newspaper Larry received national attention.
+Here are links for four stories published in The Harvard Crimson student newspaper.

 A Bibliography is in its own section.
-It is an extensive 53-page bibliography in three parts.
+It is an extensive 76-page bibliography in two parts.
 The bibliography is organized in alphabetical order using the author’s last name.
 One part is the references for Articles and Journals.
-The references for the books used for banap.net have been divided alphabetically into two articles, A-M and M-N. These references do not include any sources that have a strong bias against homosexuality or for homosexuality that Larry has read.
+The second part is the references for books.
+The references for the books used for banap.net have been divided alphabetically into four articles, A-D, E-L, M-R, S-Z. These references do not include any sources that have a strong bias against homosexuality or a strong bias for homosexuality that Larry has read.

 The final main section on banap is HIV/AIDS.
 This disease is very important when it comes to a discussion of homosexuality.
 HIV/AIDS is a significant consequence of homosexual behavior, no matter the spin or sugar coating that is put on it.
 The highest risk behavior to acquiring HIV/AIDS is passive anal intercourse.
 A very good source of information about HIV/AIDS is found on a federal government web site, http://www.cdc.gov/hiv/default.html.
 The following was obtained from accessing this web site on March 25, 2015.